paritytech/docs.capi.dev/docs/setup/net_specs.md

-# Nets
+# Net Specs

-Create a `nets.ts` file.
-This file will describe all the networks with which you wish to interact.
+Your net spec file (usually `nets.ts`) describes all the networks with which you wish to interact.

 Import `net`.